Pages

 Legend of Fire-Color-Haired Virgin Girl Savior

 The enemy's commander ordered the cutting of water supply lines in an attempt to overthrow the fortress's defenders.
 Everybody in the fortress was thirsty.
 They had no water, nor food only blood and death.
-The supreme Magi (Pahlavi: Maguš), together with the other priests, thus prayed to the Holy Fire and was kept in the fortress's Fire Temple Tower, asking the God Ahura Mazdā to help and protect people.
+The magupat (note: chief priest or chief of the Magi, Pahlavi: Maguštogether with the other mowbeds (priests) prayed to the Holy Fire that was kept in the fortress's Fire Temple Tower, asking the God Ahura Mazdā to help and protect people.
 They prayed day by day and night by night, appealing to the All-Mighty and Merciful Ahura Mazdā to save their lives and push back the enemy.

 Finally, Ahura Mazdā heard the Magi and people's prayers.
 One day, people saw a large piece of the Holy Fire falling from the top of the Fire Temple-Tower.
 A beautiful girl came up from the fire.
 She had long fire-colored hair.
 The crowd went down on their knees and started to pray to her.
 The girl said, not worry.
 I am here to help and protect you!
 Give me a sword and helmet!
 The enemy must not see my girl's hair.
 Open a fortress gate!"